 This work describes an online application for testing, where both the evaluation and test editing facilities are provided to users.
-We present how activity flow modeling is performed during the design phase, in order to maximize application usability.
-Moreover, we describe our results in the direction of adaptive tests, where the user score history is a determinant factor for next training tests.
+We describe how activity flow modeling is performed during the design phase, in order to maximize application usability.
+Moreover, we introduce our results in regards to adaptive tests, where score history is a determining factor for the design of the next training tests.

 We introduce the concept of question-relevant keyword set (QKS) to define the topics that a particular question may test.
-We consider that training is successful if not only the user, but also the system itself learns.
-Therefore, our method proposes a continuous update of relevant topic-defining keywords, carried out by the application.
-As future directions of research, we intend to advance our work in the rich area of adaptive and personalized tests, and study complex scenarios of test mapping on user levels of knowledge.
+We believe that training is successful if not only the user, but also the system itself learns.
+Therefore, our method proposes a continuous update of relevant topicdefining keywords, carried out by the application.
+We also describe a taxonomy-based test design method, where the online evaluation system has full knowledge about the topics that may appear during the testing process and the interdependencies among them, as class/subclass relations.
+We present the advantages offered by this approach, in regards to computations of score statistics, system updates and pattern learning.

+As future directions of research, we intend to advance our work in the area of adaptive and personalized tests, and study more complex scenarios of test-mapping on user levels of knowledge.
+References: